deepnorthcheng/test/docs/det.md

 ### python

-#### 1. Start MSVS, open Sunergy.sln, set x64 and Release.
+#### 1. Start VS2015, open Sunergy.sln, set x64 and Release.
 #### 2. Choose project sunergy, Do the: Property -> Configuration type -> Dynamic Library(.lib), then Do the: Build -> Build Sunergy.
-#### 3. Copy the libsunergy.dll in lib/windows to the folder example/python/object_detection, and rename it as libsunergy.pyd.
+#### 3. Copy the libsunergy.dll in lib/windows to example/python/object_detection, and rename it as libsunergy.pyd.
 #### 4. Check the if the files' locations are consistent with the path in object_detection.py.

 ```python